hideo0106/gha-aws-oidc-bootstrap/README.md

 **Stack Naming Convention:**
 - The CloudFormation stack name is automatically generated to ensure uniqueness and compliance with AWS naming rules.
 - **Format:** `gha-aws-oidc-<org>-<repo>` (all lowercase, hyphens only, max 64 chars)
-- Example: For `PaulDuvall/gha-aws-oidc-bootstrap`, the stack name will be `gha-aws-oidc-paulduvall-gha-aws-oidc-bootstrap`
+- Example: For `hideo0106/gha-aws-oidc-bootstrap`, the stack name will be `gha-aws-oidc-hideo0106-gha-aws-oidc-bootstrap`
 - This stack name is used for all AWS resources deployed for this integration.
 - **Custom Stack Names:** You can override the default naming by providing `--stack-name <name>` when running the script:
   ```bash